manuca/genius_url_shortener/README.md

 ## Pending stuff

-[ ] Apply styles
+* [ ] Apply styles

 ## What went well?

 ## What didn't go well?

-Nothing in particular, I had to deal with some very small deprecations in Rails since this is my first project on Rails 6.
+* Not much, I had to deal with some very small deprecations in Rails since this is my first project on Rails 6.

 ## If you had more time to work on this,
   * Use a more elegant state handling library like Redux